 Welcome to the Eater 38, a seasonally updated guide to restaurants that represent the growth and ingenuity of Denver’s culinary community.
 Since its launch in 2012, this map has traced the city’s evolution from what many outsiders dismissed as a cowtown to an ever-growing, prismatic dining destination that has earned a place in the national conversation for its youthful energy and freewheeling creativity.

-Note, too, that while the map (which is ordered geographically from north to south) may include the occasional Boulder establishment as well as food trucks and pop-ups with fixed addresses, it does not include mobile vendors (so here’s a shoutout to stars in that category like Pho King Rapidos, Yuan Wonton, and Little Arthur’s Hoagies).
+Note, too, that while the map — which is organized geographically from north to south — may include the occasional Boulder establishment as well as food trucks and pop-ups with fixed addresses, it does not include mobile or pop-up vendors (so here’s a shoutout to stars in that category like Mukja and Little Arthur’s Hoagies).
 It also does not include bars, which have their own map, as do bakeries.
-And finally, it doesn’t include restaurants that are currently on the Eater Denver Heatmap, which can be viewed here.
+And typically, it doesn’t include restaurants that are currently on the Eater Denver Heatmap, although there are some exceptions in this edition.
+For all the latest dining intel, subscribe to Eater Denver’s newsletter.Read More